wiktorlazarski/ASCII-Image-Filter/README.md

 #### Final remark
 I am well awere that some functionalities which I implemented are already build-in OpenCV library (like for example converting RGB image to grayscale image).
 However, due to a fact that it is my first project involving image processing I wanted to practise and implement them by myself.
 Also what I wanted to practise is multithread programming in _Modern C++_.

+Please send me info about any bug you spotted.</br>
+email : wjlazarski@gmail.com